rotexsoft/leanorm/docs/getting-started.md

 The following methods for fetching data from the database are defined in **\GDAO\Model** which is extended by **\LeanOrm\Model**:

 - [__**fetchCol(?object $query = null): array**__](#fetching-data-from-the-database-via-fetchcol)
-> selects data from a single database table's column and returns an array of the column values.
-By default, it selects data from the first column in a database table.
+> selects data from a single database table's / view's column and returns an array of the column values.
+By default, it selects data from the first column in a database table / view.

 - [__**fetchOneRecord(?object $query = null, array $relations_to_include = []): ?\GDAO\Model\RecordInterface**__](#fetching-data-from-the-database-via-fetchonerecord)
-> selects a single row of data from a database table and returns it as an instance of **\LeanOrm\Model\Record** (or any of its subclasses).
-By default, it fetches the first row of data in a database table into a Record object.
+> selects a single row of data from a database table / view and returns it as an instance of **\LeanOrm\Model\Record** (or any of its subclasses).
+By default, it fetches the first row of data in a database table / view into a Record object.
 This method returns null if the table or view is empty or the query doesn't match any record.

 - [__**fetchPairs(?object $query = null): array**__](#fetching-data-from-the-database-via-fetchpairs)
-> selects data from two database table columns and returns an array whose keys are values from the first column and whose values are the values from the second column.
-By default, it selects data from the first two columns in a database table.
+> selects data from two database table / view columns and returns an array whose keys are values from the first column and whose values are the values from the second column.
+By default, it selects data from the first two columns in a database table / view.

 - [__**fetchRecordsIntoArray(?object $query = null, array $relations_to_include = []): array**__](#fetching-data-from-the-database-via-fetchrecordsintoarray)
-> selects one or more rows of data from a database table and returns them as instances of **\LeanOrm\Model\Record** (or any of its subclasses) inside an array.
-By default, it selects all rows of data in a database table and returns them as an array of record objects.
+> selects one or more rows of data from a database table / view and returns them as instances of **\LeanOrm\Model\Record** (or any of its subclasses) inside an array.
+By default, it selects all rows of data in a database table / view and returns them as an array of record objects.

 - [__**fetchRecordsIntoCollection(?object $query = null, array $relations_to_include = []): \GDAO\Model\CollectionInterface**__](#fetching-data-from-the-database-via-fetchrecordsintocollection)
-> selects one or more rows of data from a database table and returns them as instances of **\LeanOrm\Model\Record** (or any of its subclasses) inside an instance of **\LeanOrm\Model\Collection** (or any of its subclasses).
-By default, it selects all rows of data in a database table and returns them as a collection of record objects.
+> selects one or more rows of data from a database table / view and returns them as instances of **\LeanOrm\Model\Record** (or any of its subclasses) inside an instance of **\LeanOrm\Model\Collection** (or any of its subclasses).
+By default, it selects all rows of data in a database table / view and returns them as a collection of record objects.

 - [__**function fetchRowsIntoArray(?object $query = null, array $relations_to_include = []): array**__](#fetching-data-from-the-database-via-fetchrowsintoarray)
-> selects one or more rows of data from a database table and returns them as associative arrays inside an array.
-By default, it selects all rows of data in a database table and returns them as associative arrays inside an array.
+> selects one or more rows of data from a database table / view and returns them as associative arrays inside an array.
+By default, it selects all rows of data in a database table / view and returns them as associative arrays inside an array.

 - [__**fetchValue(?object $query = null): mixed**__](#fetching-data-from-the-database-via-fetchvalue)
-> selects a single value from a single column of a single row of data from a database table and returns the value (eg. as a string, or an appropriate data type).
-By default, it selects the value of the first column of the first row of data from a database table.
+> selects a single value from a single column of a single row of data from a database table / view and returns the value (eg. as a string, or an appropriate data type).
+By default, it selects the value of the first column of the first row of data from a database table / view.

 All these fetch methods accept a first argument which is a query object.
 LeanOrm uses [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/2.8.0/README.md#select) as its query object.
 You can create a query object to inject into each fetch method using the **getSelect(): \Aura\SqlQuery\Common\Select** method in **\LeanOrm\Model**.
 Read the documentation for [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/2.8.0/README.md#select) to figure out how to customize the sql queries executed by each fetch method.
 Some examples will be shown later on below.